oIdioN/Console-Finances-challenge/README.md

 ## Overview

 This activity presents a real-world situation in which we have been tasked with creating code for analyzing the financial records of a company.
-A financial dataset have been provided in the `starter/index.js` file.
+The actual code and the financial dataset have been provided in the `index.js` file.

 ## Enviroment